Ruspoli family: From Renaissance to Enlightment

 The navy commander Fabrizio Ruspoli son of Bartolomeo Ruspoli and Maria Ardinghelli distinguished himself in the Battle of Lepanto.
 The Ottomans lost all but 30 of its ships and as many as 30,000 men, a decisive victory for Christianity and a strategic military one, that marked the start of the decline of the Ottoman's power in the Mediterranean.
 The Christians attributed the victory to the protection of the Virgin Mary, whom they had invoked by reciting the Rosary, and Pope Pius V instituted a feast in its honor as Our Lady of Victory.

 Orazio Ruspoli, brother of Fabrizio, became a successful banker and was then named magistrate of the colleges in 1557.
 Together with his third brother Alessandro he started the Banco Ruspoli in Siena and the family became very wealthy.
 Orazio married Felice Cavalieri and had two children.

-Lorenzo Ruspoli, their cousin, was in the wool trade and also became a successful banker in Florence and then Consul. he then married lady Maria di Bernardo Franceschi and had two children; Antonio and Francesco (born on August 20, 1579).
+Lorenzo Ruspoli, their cousin, was in the wool trade and also became a successful banker in Florence and then Consul. he then married lady Maria di Bernardo Franceschi and had two children; Antonio and Francesco (born August 20, 1579).
 The latter became a published satirical poet.

 Vittoria Ruspoli, daughter of Orazio and Felice Cavalieri, married in 1617 Sforza Vicino Marescotti, Count of Vignanello, Lord of Parrano, Roman noble and Patrizio of Bologna, Magistrate of Conservatori of Bologna in 1632 and Conservatore di Roma in 1654.
 Vittoria's brother, Bartolomeo Ruspoli after acquiring the fiefdom of the Marquis of Cerveteri and in Rome the Palace on the Ara Coeli, having no children of his own donated everything to the heirs of her sister.

 Vittoria's husband, Sforza Vicino, descended from the Farnese family from both his mother's and his father's side (see the image on the right).
 From his father's side he inherited the fiefdom of Vignanello (from the wedding between Sfortia Marescotti and Ortesia Farnese Countess of Vignanello).
 His grandmother was Giulia Farnese.
 The entire branch of the Farnese (Dukes of Latera) became extinct and the descendants of the Marescottis (later called Ruspolis by will of Vittoria Ruspoli) kept the fiefdom and the Castello Ruspoli in Vignanello up to our days.

 Meanwhile, Clarice born March 6, 1585, sister of Sforza Vicino Marescotti, became a nun in the convent of San Bernardino in Viterbo with the name of Sister Giacinta.
 She was canonized Saint by Pope Pius VII in 1807.

 Her feast is celebrated on January 30.

 Galeazzo Marescotti, son of Sforza Vicino and Vittoria was elected cardinal by Pope Clement X.